List of Planetariums | | | Home | | |

 On the heels of the Russians successful launch of the Sputnik satellite, Dr. Franklyn M. Branley (deceased, lecturer, and Professor Emeritus at The Hayden Planetarium in New York) predicted that Man would reach Mars in 1978 (hence, that date being used in the opening credits shown below).

-According to Ladd, "Bill Cayton fulfilled the role of Producer, while I was responsible for the actual job of editing all the footage into a coherent whole, writing the script, casting & recording the voices, directing and delivering the finished production."
-Pablo A. Zavala is also listed in the credits, but lesser information is known of his work.
+William Cayton and Fred Ladd started work on THE SPACE EXPLORERS animated "feature" film cartoon in 1957.
+According to Fred Ladd, "Bill Cayton fulfilled the role of Producer, while I was responsible for the actual job of editing all the footage into a coherent whole, writing the script, casting & recording the voices, directing and delivering the finished production."

-Working with Ladd, Dr. Branley supervised Ladd's film content to ensure the accuracy of space-related details of the production.
+Working with Ladd, Dr. Branley supervised the film content to ensure the accuracy of space-related details of the production.
 Shortly after completing the initial rough-cut, Ladd went on vacation to New England, and in his own words, "Just my luckthe Russians put up Sputnik!"
 On October 4, 1957, the Russians launched "Sputnik" (see article).
 Ladd returned to New York and rushed to complete the film.

-Writer and researcher Kevin S. Butler recalls that "The Space Explorers" series aired between 1958 and 1962 on shows such as, "Terrytunes Circus"/"Merrytoones Circus" With Claude Kirchner and "Clownie", "The Space Explorers Club" with Al Hodge of the Dumont Network), and "Space Station Nine" with Chubby Jackson.
+Writer and researcher Kevin S. Butler recalls that "The Space Explorers" series aired between 1958 and 1962 on television shows such as, "Terrytunes Circus"/"Merrytoones Circus" with Claude Kirchner and "Clownie", "The Space Explorers Club" with Al Hodge of the Dumont Network), and "Space Station Nine" with Chubby Jackson.
 Trivia collector's will want to know that the very first television airing of The Space Explorers feature film was shown in 1958 by Claude Kirchner on WOR-TV, Channel 9, in New York.

 "That school of production editing together unrelated animation into completely new productionswould lead to my independent production later of The Big World of Little Adam TV series made in cooperation with the United States Air Force...and Pinocchio In Outer Space (feature-length, animated from scratch) wherein Pinocchio lands on Mars and discovers everything NASA is now discovering there today.
 That, in a nutshell, is how it happened" said Ladd.